 DDS Regional Self-Direction Managers continue ongoing outreach, communication and training efforts related to the promotion and understanding of DDS self-directed service options.
 The target audiences have included DDS Area Office staff, new DDS Service Coordinators, self-advocates, individual and families, providers and local advisory boards.
 Presentations on self-direction are also provided at DDS conferences, Transition and Turning 22 Forums, Family Support Centers and other appropriate DDS training venues.
 These efforts have resulted in a great deal of engagement, networking and invitations to other outreach opportunities.

 DDS created and released a Participant Directed Program (PDP) Guide for Support Brokers (typically DDS Service Coordinators) which streamlined and reduced the number of codes used for services to make it easier for field staff and participants to understand available service options.
 The guide identifies the array of allowable services, includes service limits and funding caps and lists unallowable costs/activities to better guide plan development.
-DDS held two cross-regional trainings on the guide in the Spring of 2019.
+DDS held two cross-regional trainings on the guide in Spring 2019.

 Monthly Support Broker Meetings are held by DDS Regional Self Direction Managers in each region that are focused on training, process improvements, best practices in self-determination program development and a variety of other topics.